What is organizational leadership? Breaking down the basics

 - Leadership and Team Development

-The master’s program at University of Massachusetts Global also enables military service members and veterans to apply their military experience toward their degree.
+The master’s program at UMass Global also enables military service members and veterans to apply their military experience toward their degree.
 In fact, those ranked E7 or above can earn their Master of Arts in Organizational Leadership in as few as seven classes.

 Is an organizational leadership degree right for you?

-As you analyze the possible ways you can move your career and your company forward, it’s clear you don’t need to wonder, “What is organizational leadership?”
-Perhaps you’re starting to see that a degree in this field can equip you with the skills you’ll need to achieve success.
-By learning how to meet challenges and accomplish goals — put forth both by individual employees and also by the organization as a whole — you can establish yourself as an impactful presence in just about any industry.
+Now that you have a clearer picture of the organizational leadership definition, perhaps you’re starting to see that a degree in this field can equip you with the skills you’ll need to achieve success.
+By learning how to meet challenges and accomplish goals — put forth both by individual employees and also by the organization as a whole — you can establish yourself as an impactful leader in just about any industry.

-To learn more about your options and determine which organizational leadership degree path would be right for you, visit University of Massachusetts Global’s Bachelor of Arts in Organizational Leadership and Master of Arts in Organizational Leadership pages.
+To learn more about your options and determine which organizational leadership degree path would be right for you, explore UMass Global’s Bachelor of Arts in Organizational Leadership and Master of Arts in Organizational Leadership programs.

 Become a Student